-- At the end of the course the students will be able to - 1) Define the legislation, ordinance, bill, acts, rules and regulations - Explain the fundamental rights, directive principles of state policy, duties and panchayats and municipalities of Indian Constitution. - Explain the provisions of Karnataka Town Country Planning and Other Acts related to urban Planning and Development - Appreciate Principles of urban good governance and management of urban local bodies through transparency development including roles of roles of stakeholders.
+- 1) Define the legislation, ordinance, bill, acts, rules and regulations - Explain the fundamental rights, directive principles of state policy, duties and panchayats and municipalities of Indian Constitution. - 3) Explain the provisions of Karnataka Town Country Planning and Other Acts related to urban Planning and Development - Appreciate Principles of urban good governance and management of urban local bodies through transparency development including roles of roles of stakeholders.